Richardson-Yarnall family papers

 Biographical / Historical

 Mordecai Yarnall married a second time in 1745, to Mary Roberts, under the care of Philadelphia Monthly Meeting, and they had nine children, including Mordecai (b.
 1747) and Peter.
 Peter, a birthright member of Philadelphia Monthly Meeting, was born 1754, 2mo, 17.
-Initially apprenticed to learn tanning, he was dismissed by his master and enlisted in the military.
+Apprenticed to learn tanning, he transferred his membership to Uwchlan Monthly Meeting in 1771.
+The following year, he was dismissed by his master, enlisted in the military, and disowned by the Meeting.
 John Pembertons secured his release.
 Eventually Yarnall took up medicine under the guidance of Dr. Thomas Bond.
 In 1776 he joined the army as a surgeon's mate, working in various hospitals until he resigned for health issues.
 In 1779 he received a degree from the College of Physicians in Philadelphia and served at Pennsylvania Hospital.
-In 1780, he adopted the plain style of Friends and attended meeting, making acknowledgement to Philadelphia Monthly Meeting of the South District for his military service.
+In 1780, he adopted the plain style of Friends and attended meeting, making acknowledgement to Uwchlan Monthly Meeting and Philadelphia Monthly Meeting of the South District for his military service.
 Returned to membership in the Society of Friends, he moved to Concord, Pennsylvania, and was acknowledged as a minister by Uwchlan Monthly Meeting in 1780.
 He transferred his membership to Philadelphia Monthly Meeting and then Concord Monthly Meeting.
 Enthusiastic in his manner, he was advised by prominent Quaker minister George Churchman to moderate his speech.
-In 1782, he was acknowledged as a minister by Concord Monthly Meeting
+In 1782, he was acknowledged as a minister by Concord Monthly Meeting.

 In 1782 he married Hannah Sharpless (1765-1795), daughter of Benjamin and Martha Mendenhall Sharpless.
 In 1785, the family moved to York, Pennsylvania., where Peter took a position as a physician.
 In 1791, the family transferred to Horsham Monthly Meeting.
 Hannah died in 1795, leaving six young children: Mordecai (1784-1808), Rebecca (1786-1859), Isaac (1787-1791); Peter (1790-1878); Israel (1792-1799) and Benjamin (1794-1822).
 Two years later, Peter Yarnall was married under the care of Byberry Monthly Meeting to Hannah Thornton, daughter of Edmund and Elizabeth Haines.